Personal relationships of Michael Jackson: Diana Ross

 Jackson first met Diana Ross at the age of 9.
 He wrote in his autobiography that she was his "mother, sister and lover all combined in one".
-When Ross married Arne Næss Jr. in the mid-80s, he was jealous, because he "loved her and always will".
-They appeared together on a television special in 1981, where Ross called him "sexy".
-According to J. Randy Taraborelli, there was no sexual relationship between the two.

-Jackson wrote at his will back in 2002, that Ross would take custody of his children if his mother, Katherine, died before him.

-It was rumored that "Dirty Diana", as well as a few other songs, were about Ross, however these rumors were later debunked.
+According to J. Randy Taraborrelli during the filming of the wiz, Jackson invited Ross to stay at his apartment overnight.
+Ross's assistant had been trying to contact them as they were late for filming and was surprised to learn that Ross had been staying at Jackson's apartment.
+Diana was later overheard telling some friends "Well, I'll tell you one thing, Michael definitely isn't gay".
+When Ross married Arne Næss Jr. in the mid-1980s Jackson cancelled his attendance to the public wedding.
+He was jealous, because he "loved her and always will".
+They appeared together on a television special in 1981, where Ross and Jackson called each other "sexy".
+Jackson wrote in his will back in 2002, that Ross would take custody of his children if his mother, Katherine, died before him.
+It was rumored that "Dirty Diana", as well as a few other songs, were about Ross, however these rumors were later debunked, although Jackson's brother Jermaine has stated "Remember the Time" is about Ross.